MileHacker Logo

 • Winter (Jun-Aug): Experience snow-capped high points and fewer crowds; prepare for cold and potential road closures.

-• Rainy Days: Rain often makes Milford Sound an even greater impressive with hundreds of temporary waterfalls.
+• Rainy Days: Rain often makes Milford Sound an even greater impressive with many temporary waterfalls.

-• Festival Visits: Te Anau hosts smaller community markets or events; check local calendars.
+• Festival Visits: The Town on the edge of the wilderness hosts smaller community markets or events; check local calendars.

 Important Considerations for Planning